rdkcentral/firebolt-apis/requirements/specifications/hardware/hdmi-input.md

 `autoLowLatencyModeCapable` - whether or not ALLM is advertised as supported in the E-EDID for the port.

 `port` - the HDMI port that had an E-EDID ALLM advertisement change.

+The `onAutoLowLatencyModeCapableChanged`  API requires `use` access to the `xrn:firebolt:capability:inputs:hdmi` capability.